apollo-ng/governess/README.md

  governess
 ==========

-Fully autonomous, multi-module governing/monitoring bot for any DIY appliance.
+Fully autonomous, modular governing/monitoring bot for any DIY appliance.

-## App
+## Client

 Multi-Platform Hybrid-Client to monitor and control governess, based on Angular2/Ionic2.